maluaraujoenglish/maluaraujoenglish.github.io/contact.md

 Want to check out more of my work and the material I have produced?
 Check out my other social media, where I post regularly about teaching English to kids.

-Follow [@malusensei.englishteacher](https://instagram.com/malusensei.englishteacher) on Instagram to keep up to date with my teachings and material, or head to [my YouTube Channel](https://www.youtube.com/channel/UC_gaGWZJ1ta8zOcA4s_Didw) to watch some of my teaching techniques alongside my feline "assistants" Petunio and Pepe.
+Follow [@malusensei.englishteacher](https://instagram.com/malusensei.englishteacher) on Instagram to keep up to date with my teachings and material.

 Looking forward to talking to you!